 Get the cat checked out by a veterinarian as soon as possible.
-Cats suffer from many medical conditions that causes incontinence.
-If a cat suddenly has accidents after using the litter box faithfully for a long time, then the cat may be sick.
+Cats suffer from many medical conditions that cause incontinence.
+If a cat suddenly has an accident after using the litter box faithfully for a long time, then the cat may be sick.

 Medical problems that cause incontinence issues in cats include but are not limited to: